Role-playing video game: Characteristics

 Role-playing video games use much of the same terminology, settings and game mechanics as early tabletop role-playing games such as Dungeons & Dragons.

 Players control a central game character, or multiple game characters, usually called a party.
 These characters are controlled by issuing commands, which are then performed by the character at an effectiveness determined by that character's numeric attributes.
 Often these attributes increase each time a character gains a level, and a character's level goes up each time the player accumulates a certain amount of experience.
 Usually, the characters attain victory by completing a series of quests or reaching the conclusion of a central storyline.
 Players explore a game world, while solving puzzles and engaging in combat.

-Role-playing games are traditionally divided into turn-based RPGs, that rarely challenge a player's physical coordination or reaction time, and action-based RPGs, that do the opposite.
+Role-playing games are traditionally divided into turn-based RPGs, which rarely challenge a player's physical coordination or reaction time, and action-based RPGs, which do the opposite.

 Role-playing video games typically rely on a highly developed story and setting, and characters are typically designed by the player.
 Role-playing video games also typically attempt to offer more complex and dynamic character interaction than what is found in other video game genres.
 This usually involves additional focus on the artificial intelligence and scripted behavior of computer-controlled non-player characters.